zzz945/public-blog/Resume 2020 v2.md

 I was a full stack web engineer responsible for the development and stability of the MIS, which includes operations management, data visualization tools, and the like.

 #### Project: Time Machine(2019~Now)
+Time Machine lets us examine individual rather than aggregate user behavior.
+Individual user behavior is associated with either Phone Number or User ID.
+Understanding individual behavior is important when you want to personalize the user experience, or when you need to gain insight into or troubleshoot a specific user experience: for example if you want to analyze the behavior of a user who has an unusually high average order value or see where a user ran into trouble with placing an order.

+Architecture：
 <img width="100%" src="https://user-images.githubusercontent.com/21496977/81090320-1f9ff400-8f30-11ea-83d4-9f9fa2f78b19.png">

+I am responsible for project management and the development of Browser Side and Server Side.

 ### Vipkid
 [Vipkid](https://www.vipkid.com/?vk_fromcode=US) is an online education company.
 I worked with the [lingobus](https://www.lingobus.com/) project team.
 Lingobus is an online Chinese-learning platform.